 Few growth tools are as effective as this one when it comes to generating happy customers as customer testimonials be it a video testimonial, influencer testimonials, or quote testimonials are a game-changer.

 There are several examples of customer testimonials in advertising and they’re a powerful tool to boost conversion rates, they go well with a sales pitch, and are a great way to social proof your own website (blog testimonials, more professional videos, generating marketing materials, etc.) so more business owners try to acquire more positive feedback through this.

 You can use your own customer testimonials in advertising campaigns in different ways to make your brand trustworthy but also add them to a testimonials page.

 Let’s find out how a simple customer testimonial can change your business.

-A text testimonial has no guarantee but when someone sees a video of a customer sharing his experience, it can’t be ignored.
+A text testimonial can lack context and seem unrelatable, but when someone sees a video of an existing customer sharing their experience, it can’t be ignored.
 This is exactly what the doctor ordered!

 Video content is highly engaging.
 An average user spends 88% more time on a website with video as compared to a website without video.

 Videos aren’t just engaging but people who watch a video are more likely to buy.
 A study found that 8 out of 10 people have purchased an app after watching a video of it.
 It is a direct representation of a customer’s experience with your brand!

 The best part: Videos give the best ROI according to 52% of the marketing professionals.
 In other words, a video testimonial is most likely to work and give you a decent return on investment.